tompgn/midterm/near_crypto.md

 ## Digital Signatures

 The accounts are protected by the use of digital signatures.
 Near supports accounts derived from a public/private key scheme based on either curve SECP256K1 or Ed25519 (dalek library).
-The support of SECP256K1 is useful to maintain some compatibility layer with bitcoin/ethereum, but most of the chain operations - such as staking - only support Ed25519 accounts.
+The support of SECP256K1 is useful to maintain some compatibility layer with bitcoin/ethereum, but most of the operational participation to the chain protocol - such as staking - require Ed25519 accounts.
 Those digital signatures are essential for authenticating that the origin of a transaction spending funds or authoring a block, for instance, really is in charge of the account allowed to perfom this transaction, hence in control of the private key.
 Since it is computationally infeasible to compute the private key from the public information (one-wayness), anybody able to sign a transaction with a give account as origin has to be in control of some private key linked to this account.